-- Commit to do the work.
 When your body is stunned with pain it tends to shut down.
-Despite your natural reaction to shut down, the very first step in dealing with a breakup, moving on or just letting go of something is that you have to commit to do the work.
+Despite your natural reaction to shut down, the very first step in dealing with a breakup, moving on or just letting go of something is that you have to commit to doing the work.
 I remember the last time that I subluxed my knee I was laying on the mat, covered in sweat and breathing heavily.
 The first wave of pain had just passed and as I laid there I knew that if I wanted to get back to doing what I love to do, I had to do the work.
 I made the commitment to heal in the midst of my pain and anguish and started to move into healing right away.

-- The importance of self-restoration using mindful meditation and self-assuring mantras.
 In moving on it’s vital to confront and process everything; the good, the bad and the ugly.
-Utilizing restorative methods such as mindful meditation and mantras allow us to release and fill ourselves with truth.
+Utilizing restorative methods such as mindful meditation and mantras allows us to release and fill ourselves with the truth.
 Mantras help us to claim what is ours and set our intentions.
 One of the most powerful mantras that I’ve used is, “I will not own rejection; I will not produce rejection as a reaction to anything or anyone; I will stop owning rejection in my life.”
 Another is, “I am worthy of love; I am worthy to be loved; I am capable of loving.”
 Don’t forget the power of breath!
 I often use the following exercises during mindful meditation.

 - Breathe in love; breathe out hate.